arthurwhennig/Asterix/docs/frontend_docs/simulation_env_doc.md

 ### General Behavior and Layout

+The right sidebar features a solid, opaque background, visually separating it from the main 3D viewport.
+Its color is a slightly lighter shade of the application's primary dark theme, ensuring text is highly readable while maintaining a cohesive, modern aesthetic.

 By default, the Consequence Report panel remains collapsed on the right-hand side of the screen, appearing as a simple tab or handle to maximize the main view.
 When an impact event is simulated, the panel automatically expands to present its full analysis.
 Users can also manually expand or collapse this sidebar at any time.

 The layout is organized vertically for clear readability.
 At the top is a static, non-collapsible "Brief Overview" that displays the most crucial data.
 Below this overview, a series of expandable sections, functioning like an accordion, allow the user to delve into more specific areas of the impact's aftermath.